 251 College Geometry.

 A modern approach to classical geometries such as Euclidean, non-Euclidean, and projective.
-Sets, logic, and synthetic and analytic proof techniques in geometry are studied.

-Prerequisite: MATH 201 or 204.
+Sets, logic and synthetic and analytic proof techniques in geometry are studied.
+Prerequisite: MATH 241 and MATH 201 or 204.
+Offered in alternate years.